Seekatar/OktaPosh/docs/Get-OktaUser.md

 ```

 ### -Search
-Searches for users with a supported filtering expression for most properties
+Searches for users with a supported filtering expression for most properties.
+See https://developer.okta.com/docs/reference/api/users/#list-users-with-search

 ```yaml
 Type: String